Before buying a home, one of the first things you need to do is to make sure that the seller actually owns it.

 What Is a Clear Title?

-An owner of a home with a clear title is the sole undisputed owner, and no other party can make any kind of legal claim to its ownership.
+An owner of a home with a clear title is the sole undisputed owner.
+No other party can make any kind of legal claim to its ownership.

 How To Check If a Property Has a Clear Title?

 Unless you enjoy the legwork, this is something that a real estate attorney can take care of for you.
-As part of our full-service real estate department with a dedicated full-time real estate paralegal, we offer hands-on legal service from start to finish, including contract drafting and review, inspection addendums, title searches, mortgage payoffs, mortgage document review, and deed preparation.
+As part of our full-service real estate department with a dedicated full-time real estate paralegal.
+We offer hands-on legal services from start to finish.
+Including:

-Any possible liens on the property must be cleared up during the closing process, and once a title is cleared, the deed (the legal document showing who owns a property) can be registered in the new homeowner’s name.
+Any possible liens on the property must be cleared up during the closing process.
+Once a title is cleared, the deed (the legal document showing who owns a property) can be registered in the new homeowner’s name.

 What Happens If You Still End Up with a Dirty Title?